 Primary supervisorJulian Gutierrez Santiago

-The student should have strong mathematical skills, and ideally some knowledge of computational complexity, automata theory, and basics of logic and proof.
+The student should have strong mathematical skills, and be genuinely interested in (and ideally have some knowledge of) game theory, automata theory, computational complexity, and basics of formal logic and proof.